centreon/centreon-documentation/en/service-mapping/ba-management.md

 ## Business Activities (BA)

-> To update business activity configuration, you need to push & reload the
+> When you modify a business activity, you need to push & reload the
-> configuration using the "Poller" menu
+> configuration using the "Poller" menu so that it's applied

 ### Definition

-BAs form the core of the Centreon BAM module.
-As aggregated indicators they are monitored by the software in real time.
-Based on a calculated value called "level".
-The Centreon BAM system is able to notify users if the level goes under a certain thresholds, revealing a problem with the IT service or application.
+Business Activities form the core of the Centreon BAM module.
+As aggregated indicators they are monitored by the software in real time using spécific calculation methods.

-This value between 0 and 100 (%) is often related to a service quality measurement.
-A variation in this value is used to determine whether the modelized IT service or application is in an **OK**, **Warning** or **Critical** state.

-**How does this level vary?**

-A BA is linked to one or more indicators that impact the health of the BA according to their state and the rules defined by the user.
+The Centreon BAM system is able to notify users depending on business activities status, revealing a problem with the IT service or application.

 ### List Business Activities

-The BA is managed through the **Configuration \> Business Activity \> Business Activity** menu.
+The BA is managed through the `Configuration > Business Activity > Business Activity` menu.

 ![image](assets/service-mapping/guide/conf_ba.png)